Live Oak, A Condo in Daytona Beach

 Buyer-Leaning Market (limited data)

 Live Oak is currently a buyer-leaning market (limited data).
-Limited supply, a median asking price of n/a.
+About 4.0 months of supply, a median asking price of $189,900, and homes go under contract in about 12 days.

 Months supply